javier-benavide/HighestPalindromeExercise/README.md

 ## Configuration

-The first thing is to configure your environment you need to follow the next steps:
+The first thing is to configure your environment.
+To do this you need to follow the next steps:

 1. Go to [Node JS page](https://nodejs.org/es/), download and install Node JS for your SO
     - To check if node was installed correctly run `node -v` on your terminal to check your Node JS version

+2. Clone the git repository with `git clone https://github.com/javier-benavide/HighestPalindromeExercise.git`

+3. Go to the cloned directory

-2. Install the dependencies with "yarn install"
+4. Install the dependencies with "yarn install"

 ## Exercise